jafinn3/my_nvim_setup/README.md

     ds<text obj><char>	# delete the surrounding <char>
     cs<char1><char2> 	# change surrounding <char1> to <char2>
     S<char>         	# in visual mode, surround selected block with <char>

-#### systemverilog.vim
-[systemverilog.vim](https://github.com/nachumk/systemverilog.vim) provides syntax highlighting and better indenting for SytemVerilog.
-I'm currently on the lookout for a better syntax highlighter though.

 #### equinusocio-material
 [equinusocio-material](https://github.com/chuling/equinusocio-material.vim) is the theme I use for vim.